Team Dunstone wins in Sault Ste. Marie for second straight year | TSN

 Gushue and company made the playoffs via the 'C' bracket after losing games to Ontario's Team Scott Howard and Saskatchewan's Team Mike McEwen.

-McEwen, who lost to Gushue in last year Brier final, eliminated the St. John's skip in the quarters with a 5-4 win.
+McEwen, who lost to Gushue in last year Brier final, beat the St. John's skip again in the quarters by a score of 5-4.
 McEwen is now 3-0 against Gushue this season.

 Team McEwen were shut out 6-0 by Team Hoesli in the semis.